Bamboozle!

 Bamboozle! was a quiz game featured on Channel 4 Teletext in the United Kingdom.
 It was originally part of Teletext's "Fun & Games" category, though the rest of the category had been discontinued for some years before Bamboozle! ended (due to the general discontinuation of all Teletext news and editorial content in December 2009).
 The last edition, themed around 'Ends and Lasts', appeared on Monday 14 December 2009.
 The Boozler 'family' appeared one last time on Tuesday 15 December 2009 saying farewell to the Teletext audience.

-On 9 August 2010 Bamboozle! was given a new home by Teletext on the iPhone complete with all the retro graphics (no longer available).
+On 9 August 2010 Bamboozle! was given a new home by Teletext Ltd. on the iPhone complete with all the retro graphics (no longer available).
 On 11 July 2019, Teletext Holidays launched a version of the Bamboozle quiz on their 404 error page.

 Bamboozle! was originally intended as a real-time game that could be played in conjunction with a broadcast TV programme using a similar multiple choice format as Who Wants to Be a Millionaire?.
 The decision by the new broadcast teletext franchise holders (Teletext UK) in 1993 to opt for X.25 packet switching meant that it was impossible to adequately synchronise the broadcast of teletext content in the context of a TV programme.
 The format thus fell back to the form it had operated in largely unchanged since 1994.